I recently got some Respokare N95 respirators from N95 Mask Co, and wanted to write up my thoughts on them.

 One issue I did run into though was that the material gets sucked in slightly when breathing in.
 Under normal breathing conditions, this is manageable, but if for some reason you were breathing heavily (going up a flight of stairs for instance), then you might feel the material pressing against your face.

 Whilst it’s a good sign that air isn’t being drawn from around the edges, it could also be irritating.
-That said, you do start to get used to it after wearing it for a while.
+That said, you do get used to it after a while.

 You can compare this to the respirators with a cup shaped shell, which prevents the material from moving with the breath.

-Smell: Ideally there wouldn’t be any discernible smell coming from the respirator, but there is.
-It smells to me like chemicals, so is probably leftover from the manufacturing process, or from the type of material used.
+Smell: Ideally there would be no discernible smell coming from the respirator, but there is.
+It smells like chemicals, so is probably leftover from the manufacturing process, or from the type of material used.
 Your nose adjusts to it after a while, and perhaps it goes with time.
 At the time I’m reviewing the product I’ve only worn the respirator out once, and so far the smell is still there.